Settings

 Their privacy.
 Some people have strong opinions on 3 letter agencies and poor reading comprehension.
 Some people are just mean spirited.
 Best way to prevent dumb stuff from happening is to not create a situation where dumb stuff could happen.

-• genewitch 10 months ago
+• genewitch a year ago

 Licensed ham radio operators give their address every 15 minutes by law.
 And their full name.
 Sometimes it's a PO box, but mostly a home address's.